Trusted by 19,000+ Clinicians

 Many of us are all too quick to rush into the seating assessment without looking at the bigger picture.

-By talking to the staff and the family and others, we can discover all sorts of valuable pieces of information which we can use to create our seating goals.
+By talking to the staff and family, we can create a wishlist of things the client wants to achieve through better seating.
 If we pause and ask ourselves the question, “what do we want to achieve with a new chair?”, there’s a whole list of possible outcomes.

 Before trying the client in a chair, these are some of the factors you might want to think about (in no particular order):